Skip to content

 Normal gastric mucosa visualized during gastroscopy.

-Endoscopic view of a gastric ulcer in a companion animal
+Endoscopic view of a gastric ulcer in a dog and cat

 Gastric ulcer identified during endoscopic evaluation.

-Endoscopic view of the esophagus during a companion animal scope procedure
+Endoscopic view of the esophagus during a dog and cat scope procedure

 Esophageal lumen during diagnostic endoscopy.